Historiography of Colonial Spanish America: Institutional history

 The limits of royal power have also been examined.
 Woodrow Borah's Justice By Insurance (1983) shows how the Spanish crown's establishment of tax-funded legal assistance to Indians in Mexico provided the means for indigenous communities to litigate in the Spanish courts.
-A useful general examination in the twenty-first century is Susan Elizabeth Ramírez, "Institutions of the Spanish American Empire in the Habsburg Era".
+A useful general examination in the twenty-first century is Susan E. Ramírez, "Institutions of the Spanish American Empire in the Habsburg Era".
 A recent development in the history of institutions focuses on cultural aspects of state power.

 Church-state relations and religion in Spanish America have also been a focus of research, but in the early twentieth century, it did not receive as much attention as the subject merits.
 What has been called the "spiritual conquest," the early period of evangelization in Mexico, has received considerable treatment by scholars.
 Another classic publication on the period is John Leddy Phelan's work on the early Franciscans in Mexico.
 The economic foundations of the Catholic Church have been examined for the early colonial era.
 The Holy Office of the Inquisition in Spanish America has been a subject of inquiry since Henry Charles Lea's works at the turn of the twentieth century.
 In the twentieth century, Richard E. Greenleaf examined the Inquisition as an institution in sixteenth-century Mexico.
 Later work on the Inquisition has used it voluminous records for writing social history in Mexico and Peru.

 The Bourbon Reforms of the late eighteenth century have been more broadly studied, examining the changes in administrative arrangements with the Spanish crown that resulted in the intendancy system.

 An important shift in church-state relations during the Bourbon Reforms, was the crown's attempt to rein in the privileges of the clergy as it strengthened the prerogatives of the crown in a position known as regalism.
 Pamela Voekel has studied cultural aspects of the Bourbon reforms on religion and popular piety.

 Trade and commerce in the Bourbon era have been examined, particularly the institution of comercio libre, the loosening of trade strictures within the Spanish Empire.
 The administrative reorganization opened up new ways for administrators and merchants to exploit the indigenous in Mexico via forced sale of goods in exchange for red dye production, cochineal, which was an extremely valuable commodity.

 In the late eighteenth century Spain was forcibly made aware in the Seven Years' War by the capture of Havana and Manila by the British, that it needed to establish a military to defend its empire.
 The crown established a standing military and filled its ranks with locals.